tarwn/lessthandot-hugo/blogs/content/posts/2015-08-26-advanced-smoke-testing-with-phantomjs.md

 ```
 # BrowserController

 The BrowserController wraps around the PhantomJS page events and pushes the appropriate values into a loaded pageObject and/op handles errors.
-Script and resource errors are surfaced as &#8220;reject&#8221; calls (which are then handled by the catch back in the test).
+Script and resource errors are surfaced as “reject” calls (which are then handled by the catch back in the test).
 The onUrlChanged event followed by an onLoadFinished event allows the BrowserController to know a page has been loaded so it can compose additional page behavior logic onto the base page, passing it back to the test.
 It also has the ability to tie into events that will help track the number and size of files, and potentially even checks that specific files were or were not included (bundles versus individual scripts, for instance).

 <div style="padding: .5em; margin: .5em; background-color: #eeeeee;">
   <b>Ask Me About PhantomJS and GZip</b><br />I later found out that size is not going to happen.
-Phantom doesn&#8217;t&#8217;t handle/expose gzip or chunked file size properly even when supplied in the Response headers. &#8220;Disable gzip&#8221; was a common &#8220;fix&#8221; that totally ignores the fact that the only reason to use Phantom is to validate your site and turning off gzip means you&#8217;re validating it completely unrealistically (since you probably had it turned on for a reason).
+Phantom doesn't't handle/expose gzip or chunked file size properly even when supplied in the Response headers.
+“Disable gzip” was a common “fix” that totally ignores the fact that the only reason to use Phantom is to validate your site and turning off gzip means you're validating it completely unrealistically (since you probably had it turned on for a reason).
 </div>

-Moving on&#8230;0&#8230;
+Moving on…0…

 [/AdvancedSmokeTest/browser/browserController.js][7]